brialorelle/kiddraw/README.md

 *To reproduce our CogSci 2018 submission:

-1. Experiment code in experiments/museumdraw
+1. Experiment code in Experiments/museumdraw.
+Other directories are in development.
 --Needs to be spun via node.js on a server

-2. Rating code in experiments/ratings/recognition_ratings
+2. Recognition rating code in experiments/ratings/recognition_ratings
 --Recognizability ratings run on amazon mTurk --Outputs preprocessed data for using in Rcode in writing/

 3. Analysis/museumdraw/python:
-Scripts require access to GPUs to extract features from VGG-19.
+Many scripts require access to GPUs to extract features from VGG-19 efficiently.

 --render_quickdraw.ipynb: ##Code to render .pngs from QuickDraw database

 --extract_all: ##Bash script to extract all vgg-19 features.

---preprocess_musemdraw_e1.ipynb.ipynb  ##Pulls drawings from server, renders pngs, computes low-level covariates (drawing time, number of strokes, mean intensity)
+--preprocess_musemdraw_e1.ipynb.ipynb  ##Pulls drawings from server, renders pngs, computes low-level covariates (drawing time, number of strokes, mean intensity), saves out

---analyze_features_museumdraw_e1.ipynb ## Jupyter notebook that analyzes of vgg-19 features -- figures for use in R code in kiddraw/writing.
+--analyze_features_museumdraw_e1.ipynb ## Jupyter notebook that analyzes vgg-19 features from pool 1-5 and fc6/fc7.
+Creates layerwise and RDM figures for use in R code in kiddraw/writing.

 4. Writing: